about

 Director of Culinary/Partner

-Chef Justin Devillier is the Chef/Owner of La Petite Grocery and Justine in New Orleans and the 2016 James Beard Award winner for Best Chef: South.
+Chef Justin Devillier is the Chef/Owner of La Petite Grocery in New Orleans and the 2016 James Beard Award winner for Best Chef: South.

 Devillier was raised in Dana Point, California, a small beach town in South Orange County.
 He spent summers fishing for Yellowtail and Albacore tuna, and in the fall and winter he would dive for lobsters just steps from his front door.
 This bounty of local seafood inspired him to enter the culinary industry, and after working in local restaurants right out of high school he decided to focus all of his time on becoming a chef.
 In 2003, Devillier moved to New Orleans in search of a vibrant restaurant community.
 He cooked in the kitchens of Bacco, Stella and Peristyle, where he learned the intricacies of French cuisine from his mentor, Chef Anne Kearny-Sands.

-In his free time, Devillier is an avid fisherman and hunter, and loves spending time at the beach with his wife and three young daughters.
+In his free time, Devillier is an avid practitioner of Jiu Jitsu, a golfer, fisherman and hunter, and loves spending time at the beach with his wife and three young daughters.

 Director of Operations/Partner

-Originally from Charleston, South Carolina, Mia Devillier moved to New Orleans in 1996 to attend Loyola University.
-After receiving a degree in Business Management and Marketing, she worked as a manager with Martin Wine Cellar for three years before returning to school at the University of New Orleans for a Masters in Accounting.
-Upon graduating, Devillier worked as a tax accountant with Deloitte for three years.
+Originally from Charleston, South Carolina, Mia Devillier is the Director of Operations and co-owner of La Petite Grocery.
+Devillier moved to New Orleans in 1996 to attend Loyola University, where she earned a degree in Business Management and Marketing.
+She began her career in management at Martin Wine Cellar, later returning to the University of New Orleans for a Master’s in Accounting and spending three years as a tax accountant with Deloitte & Touche.

-Even during her professional career in business, Devillier has always held various positions in the service industry spanning 19 years – most notably with the House of Blues and in restaurants such as Lilette, Juan’s Flying Burritos and Marigny Brasserie.
-She joined La Petite Grocery in 2009 as General Manager, and she and her husband, Chef Justin Devillier, took over ownership of the restaurant in 2010.
-During her tenure, La Petite Grocery has also been included on Brett Anderson’s “New Orleans’ Top 10 Restaurants” list by The Times-Picayune for 2011 through 2017, and in 2016, Chef Justin Devillier was the James Beard Award winner for Best Chef: South.
+Even while building her professional foundation in business and finance, Mia cultivated her lifelong passion for hospitality, holding positions across the service industry for more than 25 years — including with the House of Blues and restaurants such as Lilette, Juan’s Flying Burrito, and Marigny Brasserie.
+She joined La Petite Grocery in 2009 as General Manager and, alongside her husband, Chef Justin Devillier, became co-owner in 2010.
+Under their leadership, La Petite Grocery has earned consistent acclaim, including spots on The Times-Picayune’s “New Orleans’ Top 10 Restaurants” list from 2011–2017, Eater’s list of “38 Best Restaurants in America”, and in 2016 Justin was honored with the James Beard Award for Best Chef: South.

-Devillier attributes her passion for food and wine to her late father, Harley, and her knack for Southern hospitality to her late grandmother, Peggy.
-In their honor, she continues her pursuit of providing memorable dining experiences at her two restaurants, La Petite Grocery & Justine.
+Rooted in her Italian heritage, Mia credits her passion for food and wine to her Italian Mother, Cheryle, and late Father, Harley, and her deep sense of Southern hospitality to her late Grandmother, Peggy.
+In their honor, Mia continues her pursuit of providing memorable dining experiences that bring people together while shaping a culture of hospitality rooted in service, learning, and connection.

 Bobby Margot